Please scroll down for a complete profile of each member listed alphabetically.

 He served as pastor of youth/music at Windsor Pentecostal Church, Windsor, Newfoundland (1983-85), pastor of youth/music at Woodstock Pentecostal Church, Woodstock, Ontario (1985-87), young adult and assistant pastor at Bethel Gospel Tabernacle, Hamilton, Ontario (1989-91) and music and assistant pastor at Kennedy Road Tabernacle, Brampton, Ontario (1994-97).
 Before being appointed to his current post, Peter served as the lead pastor at Kennedy Road Tabernacle for 7 1/2 years.

-Peter earnestly desires that the lost everywhere would come to Christ through the power of the Holy Spirit and that the Kingdom of God grow exponentially.
+Peter earnestly desires that the lost everywhere would come to Christ through the power of the Holy Spirit and that the kingdom of God would grow exponentially.
 He is committed to empowering and releasing believers in every context and culture to achieve their maximum in Christ.

 He and his beautiful wife, Sandra, have one child, Ashton, and make their home in Bangkok, Thailand.